JuanDGarridoR/workshop-2-IP/README.md

 5. **Point 5**

-A program that simulates a calculator using `switch`.
+A program that simulates a calculator.
+It must read two numbers and a character.
+If the character is a +, the sum is printed.
+If it is a –, the difference is printed.
+This is done in the same way as multiplication, division, and mod.
+Use switch.

    - Reads two integers and an operator.
    - Supported operations: